mT5: A massively multilingual pre-trained text-to-text transformer: mC4 and mT5

 To contextualize our new model, we provide a brief comparison with existing massively multilingual pre-trained language models.
 For brevity, we focus on models that support more than a few dozen languages. \Cref{tab:comparison} gives a high-level comparison of mT5 to the most similar models.

 \textbf{mBERT} \citep{devlin2018multilingual} is a multilingual version of BERT \citep{devlin2018bert}.
 Similar to our approach with mT5, mBERT follows the BERT recipe as closely as possible (same architecture, objective, etc.).
-The primary difference is the training set: Instead of training on English Wikipedia and the Toronto Books Corpus, mBERT is trained on up to $104$ languages from Wikipedia. \textbf{XLM} \citep{lample2019cross} is also based on BERT, but includes improved methods for pre-training multilingual language models.
-Many pre-trained versions of XLM have been released; the most massively-multilingual variant was trained on $100$ languages from Wikipedia. \textbf{XLM-R} \citep{conneau2019unsupervised} is an improved version of XLM that is based on the RoBERTa model \citep{liu2019roberta}.
-XLM-R is trained with a cross-lingual masked language modeling objective on data in $100$ languages from Common Crawl.
-To improve the quality of the pre-training data, an n-gram language model is first trained on Wikipedia and a page from Common Crawl is only retained if it is assigned a high likelihood by the n-gram model \citep{wenzek2019ccnet}. \textbf{mBART} \citep{liu2020multilingual} is a multilingual encoder-decoder model that is based on BART \citep{lewis2019bart}. mBART is trained with a combination of span masking and sentence shuffling objectives on a subset of $25$ languages from the same data as XLM-R. \textbf{MARGE} \citep{lewis2020pre} is a multilingual encoder-decoder model that is trained to reconstruct a document in one language by retrieving documents in other languages.
+The primary difference is the training set: Instead of training on English Wikipedia and the Toronto Books Corpus, mBERT is trained on up to $104$ languages from Wikipedia. \textbf{XLM} \citep{conneau2019cross} is also based on BERT but applies improved methods for pre-training multilingual language models including explicitly cross-lingual pre-training objectives.
+Many pre-trained versions of XLM have been released; the most massively-multilingual variant was trained on $100$ languages from Wikipedia. \textbf{XLM-R} \citep{conneau2019unsupervised} is an improved version of XLM based on the RoBERTa model \citep{liu2019roberta}. \mbox{XLM-R} is trained with a cross-lingual masked language modeling objective on data in $100$ languages from Common Crawl.
+To improve the pre-training data quality, pages from Common Crawl were filtered by an n-gram language model trained on Wikipedia \citep{wenzek2019ccnet}. \textbf{mBART} \citep{liu2020multilingual} is a multilingual encoder-decoder model that is based on BART \citep{lewis2019bart}. mBART is trained with a combination of span masking and sentence shuffling objectives on a subset of $25$ languages from the same data as XLM-R. \textbf{MARGE} \citep{lewis2020pre} is a multilingual encoder-decoder model that is trained to reconstruct a document in one language by retrieving documents in other languages.
 It uses data in $26$ languages from Wikipedia and CC-News \citep{liu2019roberta}.